Revival Foundation: The Art of Saving Lives

 Moisei Bondarenko, a Ukrainian violinist and soldier of the Armed Forces of Ukraine and Natalia Voinova, associate director of Christie's during "The Art of Saving Lives" charity auction at Victoria & Albert Museum, August 22, 2024.

 President of the Revival Foundation Aksenia Krupenko and violinist Moisei Bondarenko, during "The Art of Saving Lives" charity auction.

 "The Art of Saving Lives" is a unique charity project that has five main goals: to empower creatives, preserve heritage, educate creators, facilitate cultural exchange, and, most importantly, catalyze a creative Renaissance.
 Project is on a mission of cultural unity, fostering connections between Ukraine and countries worldwide.

 On August 22, 2024, the Revival Foundation organised the Gala Auction Dinner dedicated to the "Art of Saving Lives" in the Victoria and Albert Museum (London) in the Raphael Hall as an extraordinary event showcasing Ukraine's rich history, vibrant present, and promising future.
 The auction was presided over by Christie's.
-The project is a initiative of Aksenia Krupenko.
+The project is an initiative of Aksenia Krupenko.
 Guests from 15 countries attended the gala.

 Artworks by Oksana Mas, Zhanna Kadyrova, Arsen Savadov, Nazar Bilyk, Artem Volokitin, Lina Condes, Meshi / Kepler, Kyryl Yelchyts and Volodymyr Koziuk were auctioned during the charity fundraiser.
 "Angels", a mosaic panel by Oksana Mas, was previously exhibited at the 54th Venice Biennale in 2011.

 The event featured the screening of the 3D documentary Murals (3D artist: Artem Ivanenko, Ukraine; produced by Aggressive, USA; art direction and animation by Tigrelab, Spain; production by ATM Virtual, Poland), supported by Ministry of Culture of Ukraine and the Polish Film Institute.
 The film premiered at the 2023 Cannes Film Festival and documents Banksy's murals painted on buildings destroyed in the Kyiv Oblast, Ukraine.
 Additional auction lots included a private concert by Ukrainian virtuoso pianist and composer Yevgen Khmara, a signature dinner by Ukrainian culinary ambassador Yuri Kovryzhenko, and the violin of Moisei Bondarenko, which he used during performances for Ukrainian soldiers.

 "The Art of Saving Lives" project emphasizes cultural unity and the significant role of the support of Ukrainian culture as a form of Resistance to Russian aggression and help to fight back against Russia.
 The funds raised support the creation of the "Healing Garden", a therapeutic art spaces for children affected by the war in Ukraine and go toward supporting Ukrainian artists participating in the auction, as well as artists who continue their professional activities in Ukraine during the war.
 The charity gala was generously supported by philanthropists Donald and Johanna Hoffman (Washington D.C., USA), philanthropists and art collectors Ivor Ichikowitz (South Africa), Olga Yakovenko (Kyiv, Ukraine / London, UK), and Adam Kharlampovych (Lutsk, Ukraine).